 Naturopathic Doctor

-NDs handle all sorts of medical conditions and can give both individual and family health care.
-Naturopathic medicine is used for many common problems, such as allergies, chronic pain, digestive issues, hormonal imbalances, respiratory conditions, and many more.
+NDs handle various medical conditions and can give individual and family health care.
+Naturopathic medicine is used for many common problems, such as allergies, chronic pain, digestive issues, hormonal imbalances, respiratory conditions, etc.

 Nutritionist

-Unlike dietitians, who are qualified medical doctors to diagnose and treat eating disorders and design specific diets to treat certain medical conditions, nutritionists deal with general nutritional goals and education.
+Unlike dietitians, qualified medical doctors who diagnose and treat eating disorders and design specific diets to treat certain medical conditions, nutritionists deal with general nutritional goals and education.
 Nutritionists often work in schools, hospitals, cafeterias, long-term care facilities, and athletic organizations.

 Pharmacist